-Port Used for USB-B • Cascading the PX3 devices for sharing a network connection.
-See Cascading PX3 via USB (on page 39). • Establishing a USB connection between a computer and PX3 for: Using the command line interface.
+Port Used for USB-B Cascading PX3 Devices for sharing a network connection.
+See Cascading All Devices via USB (on page 39). • Establishing a USB connection between a computer and the PX3 for: Using the command line interface.
 Performing the disaster recovery.
-Contact Raritan Technical Support for instructions.
-USB-A This is a "host" port, which is powered, per USB 2.0 specifications. • Connecting a USB device, such as a Logitech® webcam or wireless LAN adapter. • Cascading the PX3 devices for sharing a network connection.
-FEATURE Connection to one of the following devices: A Raritan access product, such as Dominion KX III KVM switch, with the use of a power CIM.
-A Schroff[®] LHX-20, SHX-30 or LHX-40 device, using an RJ-45 to RS-232 cable provided by Schroff.
+Contact Raritan Technical Support for instructions. • Connecting to an Android mobile device for viewing or configuring the PX3.
+See Connecting a Mobile Device to PX3 (on page 29).
+USB-A This is a "host" port, which is powered, per USB 2.0 specifications.
+Connecting to an iOS mobile device for viewing or configuring the PX3.
+See Connecting a Mobile Device to PX3 (on page 29). • Connecting a USB device, such as a Logitech® webcam or wireless LAN adapter. • Cascading PX3 Devices for sharing a network connection.

+Port Used for FEATURE Connection to one of the following devices: A Raritan access product, such as Dominion KX III KVM switch, with the use of a power CIM.
+A Schroff® LHX-20, SHX-30 or LHX-40 device, using an RJ-45 to RS-232 cable provided by Schroff.
 An external beeper with the RJ-45 socket.
 A Raritan asset management strip, which allows you to track the locations of IT devices on the rack.
 See Connecting External Equipment (Optional) (on page 52).
 Warning: This is not an RS-232 port so do NOT plug in an RS-232 device, or damages can be caused to the device.

-Port Used for CONSOLE/ MODEM Establishing a serial connection between the PX3 and a computer or modem.
-(DB9) This is a standard DTE RS-232 port.
+CONSOLE/ MODEM (DB9) Establishing a serial connection between the PX3 and a computer or modem.
+This is a standard DTE RS-232 port.
 You can use a null-modem cable with two DB9 connectors on both ends to connect the PX3 to the computer.
-SENSOR Connection to one of the following devices: (RJ-45) Raritan's environmental sensor package(s).
+SENSOR (RJ-45) Connection to one of the following devices: Raritan's environmental sensor package(s).
 Raritan's sensor hub, which expands the number of a sensor port to four ports.
 ETHERNET Connecting the PX3 to your company's network via a standard network patch cable (Cat5e/6).
 This connection is necessary to administer or access the PX3 remotely.
 There are two small LEDs adjacent to the port: Green indicates a physical link and activity.
 Yellow indicates communications at 10/100 BaseT speeds.
-Note: Connection to this port is not required if wireless connection is preferred, or if the PX3 is a slave device in the USB-cascading configuration.
-See Cascading PX3 via USB (on page 39).
+Note: Connection to this port is not required if wireless connection is preferred, or if the PX3 is a slave device in the cascading configuration.
+See Cascading Multiple PX3 Devices for Sharing Ethernet Connectivity (on page 36).